crotwell/TauP/src/doc/sphinx/source/taup_find.rst

 deep source, excluding interactions with the 210 discontinuity.
-Both the `iasp91` and `ak135` velocity models have very small discontinuities only in S velocity at 210, and so it is probably best to exclude that as it is too small to generate interacting phases.
+Both the `iasp91` and `ak135` velocity models have very small discontinuities only in S velocity at 210, and so it is probably best to exclude that as it is too small to generate significant amplitude interacting phases.
-Note that many of these phases may be of very small amplitude, below what is detectable, or may not exist at all for some distances and source depths.
+Note that many of these phases even with more substantial discontinuities may be of very small amplitude, below what is detectable, or may not exist at all for some distances and source depths.